Justin Bieber storms UK charts to equal John Lennon's 1981 feat

 The Canadian singer’s singles “Sorry”, “Love yourself” and “What do you mean” took first, third and fifth place.
-“Sorry” pushed Adele’s “Hello” slipped to second place from the top spot it had occupied for three weeks.
+“Sorry” pushed Adele’s “Hello” from the top spot it had occupied for three weeks.

 Lennon’s “Imagine” was top, “Happy Xmas (War Is Over)” was third and “(Just Like) Starting Over” fifth in January 1981, the month after he was shot dead in New York.